lazymofo/datagrid/readme.md

 What's New
 ==========
+-   Added cast_user_function to define function to cast a specified column.
 -   Added MySQL BigInt support for identity columns.
 -   Removed child grid features.
 Sorry, I found the UI for the child records awkward.
 Back to simplicity.
 -   Removed automatic searching.
 Search queries must now be defined manually.